An analysis of the SPARSEVA estimate for the finite sample data case: Problem Formulation

 A difficulty when estimating the parameter $\theta^*$ using the above regularization technique is that one needs to find the regularization parameter $\lambda_N$.
 The traditional method to choose $\lambda_N$ is to use cross validation, i.e., to estimate the parameter $\theta^*$ with different values of $\lambda_N$, then select the value of $\lambda_N$ that provides the best fit to the validation data.
 This cross validation method is quite time consuming and very dependent on the data.
 Here we are specifically interested in the SPARSEVA (SPARSe Estimation based on a VAlidation criterion) framework, suggested in \cite{Rojas:11} and \cite{Rojas:14}, which provides automatic tuning of the regularization parameters.
 Utilizing the SPARSEVA framework, an estimate of $\theta^*$ can be computed using the following convex optimization problem:

-where $\epsilon_N > 0$ is the regularization parameter and $\hat{\theta}_{\CR{NR}}$ is the \CR{``non-regularized''} estimate obtained from minimizing the cost function $\mathcal{L}(\theta; Z_1^N)$, i.e.
+where $\epsilon_N > 0$ is the regularization parameter and $\hat{\theta}_{NR}$ is the ``non-regularized'' estimate obtained from minimizing the cost function $\mathcal{L}(\theta; Z_1^N)$, i.e.

-The advantage of the SPARSEVA framework is that there are some natural choices of the regularization parameter $\epsilon_N$ based the chosen validation criterion.
+\CR{It can be shown \cite{Rojas:14} that \eqref{eq_c8Mregularization} and \eqref{eq_c8sparseva} are \emph{equivalent} in the sense that there exists a bijection between $\lambda_N$ and $\epsilon_N$ such that both estimators coincide.
+However, as discussed in \cite[Section V.D]{Rojas:14}, that bijection is data-dependent and it does not seem possible to derive an explicit expression for it.} The advantage of the SPARSEVA framework\CR{, with respect to \eqref{eq_c8Mregularization},} is that there are some natural choices of the regularization parameter $\epsilon_N$ based the chosen validation criterion.
 For example, as suggested in \cite{Rojas:11} \cite{Rojas:14}, $\epsilon_N$ can be chosen as $2n/N$ (Akaike Information Criterion (AIC)), $n\text{log}(N)/N$ (Bayesian Information Criterion (BIC)); or as suggested in \cite{Ha2015}, $n/N$ (Prediction Error Criterion).

 For the traditional regularization method described in (\ref{eq_c8Mregularization}), \cite{Negahban2012} recently developed an upper bound on the estimation error between the estimate $\hat{\theta}_{\lambda_N}$ and the unknown parameter vector $\theta^*$.
 This bound is a function of some constants related to the nature of the data, the regularization parameter $\lambda_N$, the cost function $\mathcal{L}$ and the data length $N$.
 The beauty of this bound is that it quantifies the relationship between the estimation error and the finite data length $N$.
 Through this relationship, it is easy to confirm most of the properties of the estimate $\hat{\theta}_{\lambda_N}$ in the asymptotic scenario, i.e. $N \rightarrow \infty$, which were developed in the literature some time ago (\cite{Huang2008}, \cite{Knight2000}).